Dr. Meredith Farmer

 - Melville’s Leaks: Science, Materialism, and the Reconstitution of Persons (under advance contract, Northwestern University Press).

-- Rethinking Ahab: Melville and the Materialist Turn (under contract, University of Minnesota Press)
+- Ahab Unbound: Melville and the Materialist Turn, University of Minnesota Press 2022.

 - “The Confidence-Man and the Avatar.”
-Leviathan: A Journal of Melville Studies, forthcoming 2019.
+Leviathan: A Journal of Melville Studies, 2019.

 - “A Natural History of Intellect?”
 Approaches to Teaching Emerson’s Essays and Other Works, ed.
 Long and Meehan, New York: Modern Language Association, September 2018.